.

 Laboratory Software Systems: Understanding The Basics

 The world of laboratory software systems has seen significant evolution over the years.
-As technology has advanced and the needs of laboratories have shifted, the terminology and systems used have adapted in tandem.
+As technology has advanced and the needs of medical laboratories have shifted, the terminology and systems being used have adapted in tandem.

 The Evolution of Laboratory Software Systems Terminology

-LigoLab's Informatics Platform: A Step Ahead
+LigoLab's Informatics Platform: A Pathology Lab Management System That’s a Step Ahead

 Laboratory Information System